-This card specifies the frequency information is output to the vector plot file [VPLFN], the w2tools output file.
+This card specifies the frequency information that is output to the vector plot file [VPLFN], the w2tools output file.
 Frequency can be changed at any time during the simulation by specifying the dates on the Vector Plot Date card and the frequencies on the Vector Plot Frequency card.
 If output is needed only for the date specified on the Vector Plot Date card, then set the frequency to be greater than the number of days before the next output date.

 If there are more frequencies than can be specified on one line, then they are continued on the next line without another VPL FREQ card being specified.